broadinstitute/sparklespray/README.md

 ### Set up a python 3.5 virtual environment

-kubeque uses google's services python client libraries, which in turn have a fair number of their own dependencies, so it's really best to create virtual environment to install kubeque into.
+sparkles uses google's services python client libraries, which in turn have a fair number of their own dependencies, so it's really best to create virtual environment to install sparkles into.
 One can probably use virtualenv do this, but I'm including conda because that's what I personally use and have tested with.

 Create the conda environment and activate it:
 ```
-conda create -n kubeque python=3.5
+conda create -n sparkles python=3.5
-source activate kubeque
+source activate sparkles
 ```

 ### Installing into virtual environment

-Check out the kubeque repo and install by running in a python 3.5 virtual
+Check out the sparkles repo and install by running in a python 3.5 virtual
 environment:

 ```